Hawk Model Kits

 1949: Hawk changes plastics from acetate to styrene, one of the first model kit manufacturers to make the switch.

-Mid-1950s: Commercial artist William Campbell is hired to create illustrations for Hawk model kit boxes, when their regular illustrator falls ill.
-Campbell eventually helps develop some well known kits, including the popular Weird-Ohs line.
+The mid-1950s: Commercial artist William Campbell is hired to create illustrations for Hawk model kit boxes when their regular illustrator falls ill.
+Campbell eventually helps develop some well-known kits, including the popular Weird-Ohs line.
 By now, the Hawk kit line is still built mainly around aircraft, but other subject matter includes missiles, a satellite, and larger-than-actual-size replica insects, intended for use as educational items.

 career at a chemical/paint company.
 When the “weird” figure craze subsides (as it does for all model manufacturers), Hawk reverts to its more conventional scale models.
 Unlike most other model kit companies, Hawk chooses not to enter the slot car business.